Lipkin Gorman v Karpnale Ltd: Facts

 Norman Barry Cass was a partner in a solicitors' firm called Lipkin Gorman.
 He was an authorised signatory at the firm’s Lloyds Bank account.
 He took out £220,000 and used it for gambling at the Playboy Club, 45 Park Lane, London which was owned by Karpnale Ltd. Between March and November 1980, the club won £154,695 of the stolen money (the rest paid back to Mr Cass in ‘winnings’).
 Mr Cass fled to Israel, but was brought back and sentenced to three years prison for theft in 1984.
 Lipkin Gorman sued the club for return of the stolen money.
 At the time, gambling contracts were contrary to public policy, and therefore void under the Gaming Act 1845 section 18.

 Alliott J in the High Court, and then the Court of Appeal (May LJ and Parker LJ, but Nicholls LJ dissenting), dismissed the majority of Lipkin Gorman's claims against the club (save only for a relatively small claim in conversion relating to a bank draft).
+The House of Lords judged that the club had to repay Lipkin Gorman the proportion of the stolen money which the club had won from Mr Cass, thus enriching themselves.
 Lipkin Gorman were partially successful against their bank in the High Court, but lost in the Court of Appeal on appeal and cross-appeal, and they abandoned their claim against the bank in the House of Lords.